emailbox/minimail_mobileapp/README.md

 1. (coming soon)
 1. Follow the instructions at https://github.com/emailbox/minimail_mobileapp_full (coming soon)

 > **Note:** Push Notifications don't work when building locally.
-Working only on PhoneGap Build (actually, not yet there)
+Working only on PhoneGap Build (actually, not even there yet)

 ## Server-side
 By default the basic minimail server is used.
 If you want to run your own server: